 In trying the do-it-yourself method to early legal matters, far too many entrepreneurs make mistakes in forming their business that can be costly in the long term.

 When looking to form a business entity or structure, it’s usually a good investment to get assistance from a lawyer to do things right the first time, rather than having to pay later to undo previous errors.

 Many startups opt for an LLC or C corp when forming a business entity, but consulting with an attorney is the best way to determine the correct option for you.
-If you’re looking for more detail on the differences in corporation types, this blog from Valcu founder Mark Oblad is a good primer.
+If you’re looking for more detail on the differences between corporation types, this page on the U.S. Small Business Administration website is a good primer.

 Work with the right people

 Starting a business with one or more partners is a bit like a marriage, with all parties involved making a big commitment with the best intentions.

 But just like marriage, you don’t want to go into business with someone you’re not compatible with.
 We’d all like to think of ourselves as considerate and easy to work with, but the truth is that we all have our own traits and quirks that can endear or annoy.

 The startup world can be a tough one, a daily grind that not everyone is cut out for.
 Your business can’t afford the delays that come with constant arguments and fighting.